Order-Preserving outer automorphisms of free and surface groups: Introduction

-We prove an analogous theorem for the Artin action of braid groups with $n$ strands on the free group of rank $n$ \cref{eq:ArtinAction} by formulating an positive eigenvalues condition for the reduced Burau representation of braid group.
-We briefly recall the background about the reduced Burau representation.
+We prove an analogous theorem for the Artin action of the braid group on $n$ strands on the free group of rank $n$ \cref{eq:ArtinAction} by formulating a positive eigenvalues condition for the reduced Burau representation for braid groups.
+We briefly recall the background on the reduced Burau representation.
 The braid group $B_n$ is isomorphic to the mapping class group of the $n$-punctured disk $D_n$ fixing the boundary component pointwise.
-The induced action on the fundamental group, $F$, of $D_n$ with a basepoint on the boundary is known as the Artin action of $B_n$ on the free group on $n$ generators $F_n$.
+The induced action on the fundamental group, $F$, of $D_n$ with a basepoint on the boundary is known as the Artin action of $B_n$ on the free group on $n$ generators.
 The total algebraic winding number around the punctures of $D_n$ defines a homomorphism $\sigma: F \to \mathbb{Z}$.
 The action of the mapping class group preserves the total algebraic winding number and lifts to the infinite cyclic cover $\widetilde{D}_n$ of $D_n$ that corresponds to $K = \ker(\sigma)$.
-The first homology group of $K$ has naturally the structure of a free $\mathbb{Z}[t^{\pm 1}]$-module.
-The action of the braid group on $H_1(K;\mathbb{Z})$ is a module action and defines the reduced Burau representation $\rho:B_n \to \GL_{n-1}(\mathbb{Z}[t^{\pm 1}])$.
-To formulate the condition of positive real eigenvalues, we extend the coefficient from $\mathbb{Z}[t^{\pm 1}]$ to the field of Puiseux series, denoted as $\mathbb{E}$, see \cref{subsec:puiseux} for the definition of $\mathbb{E}$.
-The field $\mathbb{E}$ is a real closed field and admits a unique ordering making it possible to talk about positivity of eigenvalues.
+The first homology group of $K$ naturally has the structure of a free $\mathbb{Z}[t^{\pm 1}]$-module.
+The action of the braid group on $H_1(K;\mathbb{Z})$ is a module action and defines the reduced Burau representation $\rho:B_n \to \GL_{n-1}(\mathbb{Z}[t^{\pm 1}])$, see \cite[Section 3.2.1, 3.3 and Remark 3.11]{kasselturaev08braid}.
+To formulate the condition of positive real eigenvalues, we extend the coefficients from $\mathbb{Z}[t^{\pm 1}]$ to the field of Puiseux series, denoted as $\mathbb{E}$, see \cref{subsec:puiseux} for the definition of $\mathbb{E}$.
+The field $\mathbb{E}$ is a real closed field and admits a unique ordering turning $\mathbb{E}$ into an ordered field.
+This ordering on $\mathbb{E}$ makes it possible to talk about positivity of elements.
 See \cref{subsec:OrderedRingAndFields} and \cref{subsec:puiseux} for precise definitions of these concepts.
 Our main result in this direction is

 \begin{thm} Let $\rho:B_n \to \GL_{n-1}(\mathbb{E})$ be the (reduced) Burau representation.
 If for a braid $\beta$ all eigenvalues of $\rho(\beta)$, counted with multiplicity, are positive in $\mathbb{E}$ equipped with the unique ordering, then $\beta$ is order-preserving. \end{thm}